WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score/README2.md

 # Step 5 - Keeping the score - Part 2

 We've now written code so Python knows who won each game.
-The next steps are to use this information to work out Your score, and the Computer's score so far, then display these scores on the screen.
+The next steps are to use this information to keep track of Your score, and the Computer's score, and display these scores on the screen.

 ### Keeping track of the score